-The following PEN-related publications are authored by PEN partners or PEN resource people, names in bold, and use PEN methods and/or data, or were at least partly funded by PEN
+The following PEN-related publications are authored by PEN partners or PEN resource people, and use PEN methods and/or data, or were at least partly funded by PEN

 Rahman, S.A.
 (2016).
 ‘Incorporation of trees in smallholder land use systems: farm characteristics, rates of return and policy issues influencing farmer adoption’.
 His second PhD Thesis.
 University of Copenhagen, Denmark, and Bangor University, UK. (thesis submitted in December 2016).